santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Workshops/Workshop 1.md

 >
 > Is the content-length header necessary?
 Explain.

-The blank line, specifically `\r\n` delimiters are used to tell the interpeter when the headers stop and the ent
+The blank line, specifically `\r\n` delimiters are used to tell the interpreter when the headers stop and the entity body starts.
+Could HTTP be designed without this line?
+Yes, but there would still need to be some standard to determine when the headers end.

+**Is the content-length header necessary?** Necessary?
+No, I don't think so.